rbvegas/StatiCSharp/Documentation/HowTo/content-template.md

 ﻿---
-date: 2022-01-31
+Date: 2022-01-31
-path: path-for-this-site
+Path: path-for-this-site
+Author: Your Name
-title: Title of the site
+Title: Title of the site
-description: Some words describing the site.
+Description: Some words describing the site.
-tags: tag1, tag2
+Tags: tag1, tag2
 ---

 # The Headline of this site